hacdias/fintracts/RESEARCH.md

 #### Vulnerability Pattern-Based Approaches

-In this category, we start with **Oyente**[^oyente], which is a symbolic execution tool that checks for various patterns, such as: transaction ordering dependency, timestamp dependency, mishandled exceptions and reentrancy.
+**Oyente**[^oyente] is a symbolic execution tool that checks for various patterns, such as: transaction ordering dependency, timestamp dependency, mishandled exceptions and reentrancy.
 Even though it verifies against important bugs, it is incomplete[^10.1145/3437378.3437879] and throws too many false positives[^10.1145/3377811.3380364].

-The second tool is **Maian**[^maian], which, similarly to Oyente, does symbolic analysis.
+**Maian**[^maian], similarly to Oyente, does symbolic analysis.
 This tool is highly specific and validates sequence of invocations to detect fund locking and leaking, as well as to detect whether or not a contract can be killed.

 We also have **Mythril**[^mythril], that does symbolic analysis, and **Slither**[^slither], which does static analysis.
 Both of them try to detect a certain set of security vulnerabilities.